 Alternative flea bite treatment methods

 Green tea may also improve the situation.
-I have not tried this myself, but it is said to have potent skin healing properties if you wash the infected area with it.
-There are several oils and teas you can try, but you have to experiment with it yourself, as none of these results have been verified by researchers.
+It is said to have potent skin healing properties if you wash the infected area with it.
+There are several teas you can try, but you have to experiment with them yourself, as the results haven’t been verified by researchers.
 Another tea trick that relieves inflammation is cooling used tea bags in the freezer and applying them to the bites afterwards.

-As strange as it may sound, because this is something found in most households, people have also had success with baths of oat meal.
+As incredible as it may sound, because this is something found in most households, people have also had success with baths of oatmeal.
 Remember that the temperature of the water should be low, as hot water dries your skin out.

 How to prevent flea bites